 How do I know if a slow burn movie is good-slow or just boring?

-Good slow burns create tension, atmosphere, or emotional depth beneath the quiet surface.
-If you're noticing visual details, feeling subtle dread, or becoming invested in characters — it's working.
-If you genuinely feel nothing after thirty minutes, it might not be the right entry point.
+A good slow burn creates tension, atmosphere, or emotional depth beneath a quiet surface, so pay attention to what you notice rather than what happens.
+If you're catching visual details, feeling subtle dread, or becoming invested in the characters, it's working.
+If you genuinely feel nothing after thirty minutes, it might not be the right entry point yet.

-Can TasteRay tell me which slow burn films match my patience level?
+Can TasteRay tell me which slow burns match my patience level?